DanielMartensson/Easy-CANopen/ReadMe.md

 # Easy CANopen functionality

- - Set node ID address
+ - Set node ID address and get response back
- - Set vendor ID, product code, revision number and serial number
+ - Set vendor ID, product code, revision number and serial number and get response back
- - Set baud rate
+ - Set baud rate and get response back
+ - Activate baud rate

 # Questions and answers
  - Q: Can this library be used with `C++`?